step-/gtkmenuplus/docs/menu_configuration_file_format.md

     menupos=x y                (M)
     menuposition=x y           (synonym for menupos)

-The remaining keywords are new in gtkmenuplus:
+The remaining directives are new in gtkmenuplus:

     icondirectory=path_to_icon_directory